duncangrubbs/ozzzy/README.md

 # ozzy
 > A lightweight, modular, REST API middleware boilerplate

 Ozzy is a boilerplate for an API middleware that seamlessly connects your client-side components to your API, with configurable options and powerful features.
 For now tt is just a boilerplate, rather than a library, and therefore entirely configurable.
+Checkout the [blog post](https://duncangrubbs.surge.sh/blog/oct012020) about the inspiration and goals behind the project.

 With the minimum amount of configuration, it provides smooth error handling provided API responses contain an `error` field when parsed as JSON.
 It also provides local token storage and parsing with the provider of your choice.

+## 🤝 Design Principles
+1. Lightweight
+2. Easy to Use
+3. Zero Dependencies
+4. Framework Agnostic

 ## 💻 How to Use
 - The codebase is made up of a few core classes, plus a config file.